slatedocs/slate/source/includes/websocket/private/_deposits.md

-# Deposit Events
+# Deposit

-You receive the events below when you're subscribed to the private `deposits` channel.
+You receive the event below when you're subscribed to the private `deposits` channel.

-## Deposit Notification

 ```json
 {